-Atrium Ljungberg reported a 1.6% like-for-like rental increase as of end-Q1 2020 compared with Q1 2019, with the office portfolio demonstrating a strong 4.6% growth trumping a decline in the retail segment of -2.4%, caused mostly by higher vacancies, discounts and negative renegotiations.
-Uncertainties corresponding to the impact of corona virus will weigh on the operating performance in 2020 and we expect that office part of the portfolio will to some extent balance the negative pressure arising from a downturn in retail.
-The office part will not be immune as more expensive financing costs and reduction in cash flow will put pressure upwards on yields.
+Atrium Ljungberg reported a -1.1% like-for-like rental decrease as of end-Q1 2021 compared with Q1 2020, with the office portfolio demonstrating 1.1% growth trumping a decline in the retail segment of 4.4%, caused mostly by higher vacancies and lower sales rent.
+Uncertainties corresponding to the impact of corona virus will weigh on the operating performance in 2021 and we expect that the office part of the portfolio will to some extent balance the negative pressure arising from a downturn in retail.
+The office part will not be immune as there are uncertainties how work from home will develop in the longer term, which can lead to increasing yields, lower rents and higher vacancy.

-Even before the corona virus outbreak Swedish economy experienced a softening in economic indicators and as a result Swedish GDP growth slowed to 1.2% in 2019 compared to 2.2% in 2018.
-The global spread of the COVID-19 virus as of February 2020 has caused both a supply and demand shock to the world economy.
+Even before the corona virus outbreak Swedish economy experienced a softening in economic indicators and as a result Swedish GDP growth slowed to 1.3% in 2019 compared to 2.0% in 2018.
+The global spread of the COVID-19 virus as of March 2021 has caused both a supply and demand shock to the world economy.
 In Sweden, as in many other economies, the outbreak is severely hampering trade and supply chains, as well as depressing domestic consumption.
-This being said, the official strategy differs from that of many other European countries, as Sweden has, for now, not implemented lock-downs, keeping businesses and schools open.
+This being said, the official strategy differs from that of many other European countries, as Sweden has not implemented lock-downs, keeping businesses and schools open.
 The Swedish authorities outlined a package of measures to mitigate the negative effects of Covid-19 on the economy.
 The package includes both fiscal support (implementation of the layoff scheme, tax deferrals and targeted sector support) and monetary accommodation (lending program of up to SEK500 billion to support companies' liquidity and purchase of securities by up to SEK 300 billion in 2020, reduction in the lending rate for overnight loans to banks from 0.75 to 0.20 percentage points above the repo rate).
-Overall, the comprehensive policy package will help oto partly mitigate the negative effect of the coronavirus.
+Overall, the comprehensive policy package will help to partly mitigate the negative effect of the coronavirus.
 As in many other countries, its effectiveness will, however, be conditional on the authorities ability to contain the spread of the virus.
-As a result, Moody's has revised its GDP growth forecasts for 2020 and 2021 down to -3.0% and 1.4%, respectively.
+As a result, Moody's has revised its GDP growth forecasts for 2021 down to 3.0%.
 Given the circumstances, risks are clearly tilted to the downside.